ABOUT LOW-MID VOLUME INJECTION MOLDING

 Featured Case Study

 This detection device company had designed a detection device for use in identifying airborne explosives, chemicals, and drugs (including fentanyl).
-With this in mind, manufacturers for the device had to keep to the strict specifications with little room for error.
-Their need for a highly engineered plastic resin that could withstand extreme environments and use without compromising the machine.
-However, most manufacturers when dealing with these types of highly engineered plastics either lack the experience to mold them properly or simply will refuse to use them due to their complicated nature.
+With this in mind, manufacturers of the device had to keep to the strict specifications with little room for error.
+They required a highly engineered plastic resin to withstand extreme environments and consistently use without compromising the machine.
+However, most manufacturers when dealing with these types of highly engineered plastics either lack the experience to mold them properly or simply refuse to use them due to their complicated nature.
+Seaway saw this as the perfect opportunity to utilize low-volume injection molding to deliver a cost-effective solution with expedited turnaround time.